x

 KNOXVILLE, Tenn. — Knoxville City Council could overturn a zoning decision regarding a business that garnered dozens of complaints about the smell it produces.

 Liquid Environmental Solutions on Galaway Street works in non-hazardous liquid waste management, providing grease trap services to restaurants and grocery stores while also providing food waste services.
-But, according to some neighbors it produces a rancid smell.
+But, according to some neighbors, it produces a rancid smell.

-According to the appeal, Liquid Environmental Solutions believes the director of plan reviews and inspections misinterpreted city code that applies to outdoor storage tanks at its facility.
+According to the appeal, Liquid Environmental Solutions believes the director of plan reviews and inspections misinterpreted the city code that applies to outdoor storage tanks at its facility.

 "Based on this erroneous interpretation, the Director is demanding LES construct, at great expense, a new building covering LES's outdoor, fully enclosed storage tanks," LES's attorney Jeremy Greenhouse wrote in the appeal.
 "Not only is the director's interpretation inconsistent with the plain language of the zoning ordinance, it also directly contradicts the interpretation made by Knoxville's Plans Review and Inspections Department in 2017 - based upon the same facts - when the department approved LES's expansion of the facility to its current size."